nickhubchak1/PassiveSonarUnderWaterDetection/README.md

 ```

 You should now see a flattened_data.h5 in your local repo folder.
 If not check terminal for errors and try again.

+You should also see **Training_and_Validation.h5 which is our refined and preprocessed dataset after PCA to reduce the large feature set.

+So the dataset goes from roughly 300,000 features -> 1256 features with a varience retention of about 99%

 Now we are ready to train !
 Go ahead and run the mlp.py (This is just a basic MLP with shallow layers)